phongtranr/simply/docs/home.md

 ![Ghost - Simply archive page](https://user-images.githubusercontent.com/10253167/105381375-ee11aa80-5bdc-11eb-9ee8-c94de192934c.jpg)

 If you want to change the title that says. **The full archive**, just edit the file `godo-archive.hbs` inside the theme.

+> Tip: Each year block now exposes an anchor such as `#year-2024`, which keeps the homepage archive strip in sync with the archive template.

 👉 **Archive  Route**